bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

       usersApp = serve (Proxy @Users) _usersServer
 ```

-The second tells use the type of the `_usersServer` value we've yet to define.
+The second tells us the type of the `_usersServer` value we've yet to define.

 ```
 • Found hole: